Neop/mudmap2/README.md

 MUD Map v1 user manual / quick start guide: http://mudmap.sf.net

-Developer contact deatails can be found in doc/README.
+Developer contact details can be found in doc/README.

 If you encounter any bugs or other problems please contact me or write a bug report on GitHub (https://github.com/Neop/mudmap2/issues), so I